geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Discovery

-A recent avalanche has cleared centuries of accumulated rockfall and snow, revealing a **rectangular opening** (5 feet wide, 8 feet tall) carved directly into the mountain face.
+A recent avalanche has cleared centuries of accumulated rockfall and snow, revealing a **rectangular opening** (5 feet wide, 10 feet tall) carved directly into the mountain face.
 The opening appears artificial, with smooth stone edges that show tool marks from long ago.

-**Investigation (DC 15)**: The tool marks are consistent with firbolg stoneworking techniques.
-The passage extends into darkness beyond the reach of normal light.
+**Survival:

-**Survival (DC 12)**: The avalanche occurred recently - within the past few weeks.
-Animal tracks around the entrance suggest local wildlife is avoiding the area.
+- **(DC 12)**: The avalanche occurred recently - within the past few weeks.
+- **(DC 18)** Animal tracks around the entrance suggest local wildlife is avoiding the area.

 ### The Entrance Passage

 A 30-foot corridor slopes gently downward into the mountain.
 The walls show ancient chisel marks and are carved from solid granite.
 Halfway down the passage, keen-eyed characters notice:

-**Perception (DC 14)**: Faint scratch marks on the walls at shoulder height - too regular to be natural.
-These are territorial markings left by phase spiders.

-**Arcana (DC 16)**: The air here shimmers occasionally, suggesting weak points between the Material and Ethereal planes.
+**Arcana (DC 16)**: The air here shimmers occasionally.

 ---